MattPCollins/Japanese-Revision/README.md

 ![alt text](https://github.com/MattPCollins/Analysis/blob/master/Screenshots/streak_age_plot.png "Level vs Age")

-description of why look at scatter plot
+The scatter plot above shows the age (in days) of a word in the dictionary versus the Level.
+As we can expect, there is a general trend to this - over time, we expect a word to increase in level until it is retired from practice (level 10).

+Most notably, we see that as age increases the levels for each of the words widens and diverges.
 This initial investigation gave me some insight I had overlooked initially: Some of the older words (possibly configured with poor level-up boundaries) have not been able to progress completely, and due to the greater time between attempts at higher levels, are more easily forgotten and get stuck at the current level.

 Going back to the EDA phase, another column was added to the DataFrame named 'Reset'.
 This describes a word that does or does not need to be set back to level zero given its age - this is best described in the revised scatter plot below: